-Professor of Clinical Medicine and Program Director of Rheumatology Fellowship Program at University of Missouri School of Medicine, USA
+Professor of Clinical Medicine and Director of Rheumatology Fellowship Program at University of Missouri School of Medicine, USA

 United States

-Prof. Chokkalingam Siva's unwavering dedication to patient care, education, and research underscores his status as a luminary in the field of rheumatology.
-His multifaceted contributions continue to inspire and elevate the standard of care for patients with rheumatic diseases, leaving an enduring legacy in the medical community.
+Prof. Chokkalingam Siva’s unwavering dedication to patient care, education, and research underscores his status as a leading figure in rheumatology.
+His wide-ranging contributions continue to inspire the medical community and support the advancement of care for patients with rheumatic diseases.

 Division of Immunology and Rheumatology, University of Missouri School of Medicine